hybrasyl/server/README.md

    You can change any of Hybrasyl’s settings later by editing `config.xml` in `My Documents\Hybrasyl`.

-That completes Hybrasyl server setup.
+That completes the Hybrasyl server setup.
 You should be able to use the [released version of the launcher](https://www.hybrasyl.com/launcher/Hybrasyl_Launcher_Installer.msi) to connect to it.
 In case you have trouble with the latest launcher, open `Hy-brasyl Launcher.sln` and build the project.
 Launch the executable and